ibexa/documentation-developer/docs/updating/5_update_2.3.md

 ## Changes to timestamp

-A new timestamp column has been added in order to keep track of when items were trashed, this is exposed in the API but not yet in UI.
+A new timestamp column has been added in order to keep track of when items were trashed.

 To apply this change, use the following database update script: